demisto/content/Packs/GSuiteAdmin/Integrations/GSuiteAdmin/GSuiteAdmin_description.md

 3. Go to Admin roles.
 4. Click the role you want to assign (the appropriate role).
 5. Click on *Assign Admin*.
-6. On the opened page, click *Assign users*.
+6. On the opened page, click *Assign Service Accounts*.
 7. Append the email ID of the service account created and click *ASSIGN ROLE* to save.

 Precedence of this will be admin_email in command argument > Admin Email in integration configuration > admin role provided to the service account.